 1. Explain the chart symbols and conventions on U.S. nautical charts in accordance with the terminology of Chart #1.

 2. Identify a source of official U.S. Coast Guard navigation publications.

-3. List the publications required for prudent navigation in the local area including the following ASA minimum requirements:
+3. List the publications required for prudent navigation in the local area including:

 - Large scale charts of the area and Chart #1

 - State small vessel regulations

 - Tide and current tables, (paper or electronic)

 - List of lights, buoys, and fog signals